ProjectEssentials/ProjectEssentials-Permissions/documentation/in-using.md

 ##### 2.2.2.1 `groups` configuration section.

-`groups` contains an array of groups, each element of the array (group) must have the `name`, `isDefault` and `permissions` properties, if there is no property, the default value will be used, but I strongly recommend writing all the properties to manual.
+`groups` contains an array of groups, each element of the array (group) must have the `name`, `isDefault` and `permissions` properties, if there is no property, the default value will be used, but I strongly recommend adding all the properties manually.

-`name` is the name of the group; it should preferably not contain any characters other than letters; **This property must be required**.
+`name` is the name of the group; it should preferably not contain any characters other than letters; **This property is required**.

-`isDefault` only accepts a boolean value; if false, the group will not be set by default; if true, the group will be used as the default; **Note:** at least one group must be with the value `true`, if this is not so, I do not know what will happen, **I did not check**.
+`isDefault` only accepts a boolean value; if false, the group will not be set by default; if true, the group will be used as the default; **Note:** at least one group must have the value `true`, if this is not the case, I do not know what will happen, **I did not check**.

 `permissions` is a string array, it just records the rights for a specific group.
-If you are not familiar with `json`, I strongly recommend that you see what it is. **Note:** If the `permissions` array has `"*"`, then this is equivalent to the **operator’s permissions or just gives all the permissions** that the PermissionsAPI controls.
+If you are not familiar with `json`, I strongly recommend that you get familiar with it. **Note:** If the `permissions` array has `"*"`, then this is equivalent to the **operator’s permissions or just gives all the permissions** that the PermissionsAPI controls.

 ##### 2.2.2.2 `users` configuration section.

-`users` contains an array of users, each element of the array (user) must have the `nickname`, `group` and `permissions` properties, if there is no property, the default value will be used, but I strongly recommend writing all the properties to manual.
+`users` contains an array of users, each element of the array (user) must have the `nickname`, `group` and `permissions` properties, if there is no property, the default value will be used, but I strongly recommend writing all the properties manually.

 `nickname` is the nickname of the player; it should preferably not contain any characters other than letters; **This property must be required**.